bodo-hugo-barwich/procctl-py/README.md

 * Streamlined Error Handling while still providing the Outputs

 ## Motivation
-This Module was conceived out of the need to launch multiple Tasks simultaneously while still keeping each Log and Error Messages and Exit Codes separately. \
+This module was conceived out of the need to launch multiple Tasks simultaneously while still keeping each Log and Error Messages and Exit Codes separately. \
 As I developed it as Prototype at:
 [Multi Process Manager](https://stackoverflow.com/questions/50177534/why-do-pipes-from-child-processes-break-sometimes-and-sometimes-not)\
 The **Object Oriented Design** permits the implementation of the **[Command Pattern / Manager-Worker Pattern](https://en.wikipedia.org/wiki/Command_pattern)**.\